Does Your Scientific Narrative Resonate in the Pharmaceutical Ecosystem?

 Guideline comparison allows pharma companies to be the first to know about changes and whether and how the scientific communication needs to be adjusted.
 Intuitive and real-time guideline monitoring can be achieved with continuously updated data ensuring the latest and most relevant results.
 Trend analysis for guidelines around indications/drugs of interest helps identify opportunities to strategize the scientific narrative.
 AI-based tools can be leveraged for the latest information on recent guidelines changes, news, and events specific to a given indication.

-Our proprietary life sciences ontology coupled with our AI technologies have created the capability of monitoring 97% of publicly available digital media.
+Our proprietary life sciences ontology coupled with our AI technologies have created the capability of monitoring over 95% of publicly available digital media.
 The combination enables a real-time picture of the promoted therapy in comparison to competing alternatives.
 Results are presented in visualizations that show summarized perceptions and trends, enabling the users to generate actionable insights from the “digital echo” of a therapy.